foundriesio/docs/source/getting-started/register-device/index.rst

 Registering Your Device
 =======================

-Your Linux® microPlatform (LmP) image includes the ``lmp-device-register`` tool that registers your device via the Foundries.io™ REST API.
+Your Linux® microPlatform (LmP) image includes the ``lmp-device-register`` tool that manages device registration for your device via the Foundries.io™ REST API.

-1. Run this command from the device console to register it with your Factory:
+1. To register a device with your Factory, run the following from the device console:

  .. prompt:: bash device:~$, auto